 The aim of this subject is for students to develop a comprehensive understanding of the foundations of the law of contract through close reading of cases, statutes and scholarly writing, and through participation in class discussion.
 On completion of the subject, students should have a sound understanding of the law relating to the identification and interpretation of contract terms, and the grounds on which a contract can be rescinded or terminated, and will be able to:

-- Develop creative arguments about how the relevant principles could be applied to novel fact situations; and
+- develop creative arguments about how the relevant principles could be applied to novel fact situations.

 On completion of the subject, students should have developed the following skills:

 - The capacity for close reading and critical analysis of a range of sources relevant to contract law;